 The first part of this constitutional convention is that, no matter what their personal political beliefs might be, members of our defence force are required to be professionally and institutionally non-partisan in the execution of their duties.

-The reciprocal second part of the convention by civil society is that the ADF's party-political neutrality is preserved and respected consistently over the long term too.
-It must never be undermined, no matter what some partisans might desire as a politically expedient action at a particular time.
+The reciprocal second part of the convention, by civil society, is that the ADF's party-political neutrality is preserved and respected consistently over the long term too.
+This necessary neutrality must never be undermined, in fact or perception, no matter what some partisans might desire as a politically expedient action at a particular time.

 Unfortunately, the need to preserve and respect such longstanding conventions is not always as well understood or as appreciated across civil society as it used to be.
 Particulary as so few Australians now have much personal experience, and consequent understanding, of defence force service — even in their extended families.